 - Try to get plenty of sleep.
 When you’re on medication, you most likely need even more sleep than the standard eight hours.
 Many people with schizophrenia have trouble with sleep, but lifestyle changes such as getting regular exercise and avoiding caffeine can help.

 - Avoid alcohol and drugs.
-It’s indisputable that substance abuse affects the benefits of medication and worsens symptoms.
-If you have a substance abuse problem, seek help.
+Substance use affects the benefits of medication and worsens symptoms.
+If you have a substance use problem, seek help.

 - Maintain connections.
 Having friends and family involved in your treatment plan can go a long way towards recovery.
 People living with schizophrenia often have a difficult time in social situations, so surrounding yourself with people who understand this can make the transition back into daily social life smoother.
 If you feel you can, consider joining a schizophrenia support group or getting involved with a local church, club, or other organization.

 If you live with a mental health condition, learn more about managing your mental health and finding the support you need.

 Helping a Family Member or Friend

 Learning about psychosis and schizophrenia will help you understand what your friend or family member is experiencing and trying to cope with.
 Living with schizophrenia is challenging.
 Here are some ways you can show support:

 - Respond calmly.
 To your loved one, the hallucinations seem real, so it doesn’t help to say they are imaginary.
 Calmly explain that you see things differently.
 Being respectful without tolerating dangerous or inappropriate behavior.